teamnebo/amped/src/lib/README.md

-## :fr: Documentation

-Ce dossier contient des modules factorisés pour tout type de builder basé sur un principe de : section - colonone /composant

-L'index permet d'exposer la totalité de la lib.
+This file contains factorized modules for any type of builder based on a principle of: section - colonone / component

+The index is used to expose the entire lib.

 -   [Components](https://github.com/Gmulti/brick-builder/tree/master/src/application/builder/lib/components)
 -   [DND](https://github.com/Gmulti/brick-builder/tree/master/src/application/builder/lib/dnd)